weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 [add-container-screencapture]

-Fill in the following fields:
+Fill in the following:

- * Container Name -- Enter a name for the container
+ * Container Name -- A name for the container
  * Image -- Add the repository and the app `lmarsden/mlist`
- * Maximum Memory -- 300
+ * Maximum Memory -- 500

 For this demo, these are the only fields that need to be configured.
 Once complete, click `Add`